QuentinRa/blog.quentinra.dev/.github/MARKDOWN_SYNTAX.md

 We are allowing HTML, but note using style is not recommended, while scripts aren't allowed. <a href="https://getbootstrap.com/docs/5.1/getting-started/introduction/" target="_blank" rel="noopener noreferrer">Bootstrap</a> classes are allowed.

+* **add references**

+References, are not only the links that you used, but those that we may check it we want to improve the course.
+You should add a lot of them, and sort them if needed.

+* **typos**

+You can use the Grammarly or LanguageTool to check if they got [advices for you](../special/toolbox/writting/index.md).
 </div>